5 Useful Tips When Travelling To Corfu, Greece

 If you do wish to get around by public transport, which is, of course, the cheapest and most environmentally friendly option, staying in Corfu would be your best option.
 The buses start driving a lot earlier and you can just go to the bus station, where it’s easy to buy tickets and get on the right bus.
 Besides, the city is actually pretty nice, especially the old town!

 Need suggestions on where to stay?
-Check out my post about these 11 dreamy yet affordable accommodations in Corfu!
+Check out my post about these dreamy yet budget-friendly hotels in Corfu!

 3. KEEP IN MIND THAT THE LANDSCAPE IS HILLY

 Another thing to keep in mind when travelling to Corfu is that the landscape is hilly.
 On google maps a 15 minute walk may seem like nothing… that is until you’re climbing hills in the blazing heat.
 The roads go up and down and everything is much further away than it seems.

 4. THE BEST BEACHES ARE HARD TO REACH

 In Corfu, almost everything is catered to tourists.
 However, there are still some real gems to be found if you know where to look.
 It’s safe to say, though, that anything worth seeing is hard to reach (unless you’re rich: go by boat!), but if you put in the effort, you’ll most definitely be rewarded.

 Want to know where to find the best, non-touristy places in Corfu?
 Check out this post!